adkinsrs/ergatis-docker-recipes/README.md

 In your internet browser, you can access the Ergatis homepage by navigating to http://<HOST_IP>:8080/ergatis/.
 This is where you can view monitor pipelines that have already been started

 ##Pausing and unpausing the container bundle
+NOTE:  These instructions assume you are in the "ergatis\_docker\_recipes" directory

 To stop and save progress
 ```
-docker-compose -f docker_templates/docker_compose.yml stop
+docker-compose stop
 ```
+### Starting back up
 To start back up and resume progress
 ```
-docker-compose -f docker_templates/docker_compose.yml start
+docker-compose start
 ```

-NOTE:  The setup_container.sh shell script created a custom docker_compose.yml file in the ./docker_templates directory.
-If you do not wish to use the -f option to provide the path to this file, you can simply “cd” into the docker_templates directory and run docker_compose without the -f option.
+However, the pipeline is in an “interrupted” state and will need to be resumed.

+If you closed the “pipeline view” page (page with the pipeline on it), navigate to http://localhost:8080/ergatis/cgi/pipeline\_list.cgi?repository\_root=/opt/projects/repository and click “View” on the pipeline to navigate to it.

+Once on the “Pipeline View” page, click “Rerun” to resume the pipeline.
+Note that it will take a few seconds before resuming.

 ## Stopping the container
 To stop the container, and free up valuable CPU and memory resources, run the following:
 ```
-docker-compose -f docker_templates/docker-compose.yml down -v
+docker-compose down -v
 ```

 ## Code for the LGTSeek pipeline